cedx/mustache.yii/doc/usage.md

 ```

 In the first case the view will be searched relatively to the current view path.
-For `post.mustache` that means these will be searched in the same directory as the currently rendered template.
+For `post.mustache`, that means these will be searched in the same directory as the currently rendered template.

 In the second case we're using path aliases.
-All the Yii aliases such as `@app` are available by default.
+All the [Yii aliases](https://www.yiiframework.com/doc/guide/2.0/en/concept-aliases) such as `@app` are available by default.